alexfernandez/alexfernandez.github.io/2024/avis-minima.md

 Luckily there are also highly convenient, half-gram voltage converters from the 3.7 V of the LiPo battery to the 3.3 V required by the Arduino.

-The target power of the avis minima is 1 Watt.
+The target power of the avis minima is 1 Watt, which should in principle give us a speed of 5 m/s (around 18 km/h or 11 mph).
 Energy consumption from the Arduino nano is minimal at 10 mA and 3.3 V (0.033 Watt), and can even be lowered by disabling the onboard LED.
 Most of the 1W will go to the propellers.